gruns/blagoblag/content/about.rst

   employer.
 * I write a lot of Python open source code and serve as a director of the Python Software Foundation.
-* I live in San Francisco, but I'm originally from Chicago.
+* I live in Washington D.C., but I'm originally from Chicago.
+I spent about two and a half years living in San Francisco.
 * I like delis and bagels.
 * I have not received a National Security Letter.